danieltarbiat/tftflask/README.md

 ```
 https://developer.riotgames.com/docs/tft
 ```
-5. Then you're done and can decide how to display the data.
+5. Then you're done and can decide how to display the recieved data.

 ## An example of the recieved data from the API